-New internship program benefits for employers
+New internship programme benefits for employers

 July brought beneficial changes for employers, with several new laws being passed.

-The new Government Emergency Ordinance amends several pieces of law on occupation in the workforce, apprenticeship and retention of higher education graduates.
+A new Government Emergency Ordinance amends several pieces of existing legislation on occupation within the workforce, apprenticeships and retention of higher education graduates.

-(I) 2.250 lei/month, for a period of up to 12 months, when hiring graduates under an “undetermined period of time" contract;
+(i) 2.250 lei/month, for a period of up to 12 months, when hiring graduates under an “undetermined period of time" contract;

-(III) 2,250 lei/month, payable during the five years of qualifying for a pension, which is not eligible for partial retirement funds during the employment period;
+(iii) 2,250 lei/month, payable during the five years of qualifying for a pension which is not eligible for partial retirement funds during the employment period;

-(VI) 2.250 lei/month, for the duration of a trainee contract;
+(vi) 2.250 lei/month for the duration of a trainee contract.

 A legal framework for internship has finally become a reality

-Some of the key considerations for organizing an internship program are:
+Some key considerations regarding internship programmes are:

-the duration of the internship may be a maximum of 720 hours, within a time period of 6 consecutive months;
+- the duration of the internship may be a maximum of 720 hours, within a time period of 6 consecutive months;

-interns may not participate in activities specific to unskilled workers;
+- interns may not participate in activities specific to unskilled workers;

-Law no. 176/2018 on internship was published in the Official Gazette of Romania no. 626, dated July 19, 2018, Part I and entered into force on August 19th, 2018.
+Law no. 176/2018 on internship was published in the Official Gazette of Romania no. 626 dated 19 July 2018, Part I and came into force on 19 August 2018.

 Tickets/Vouchers for employees

-The costs of obtaining tickets are borne by the company and there are several rules governing each ticket such as when they can be granted, the maximum value of a ticket, validity conditions and others.
+The costs of obtaining tickets are borne by the employer and there are several rules governing each ticket, such as when they can be granted, the maximum value of a ticket and validity conditions to name a few.

-Law no. 165/2018 on granting value tickets was published in the Official Gazette of Romania no. 599 dated July 13th, 2018 and will apply, as of January 1st, 2019.
+Law no. 165/2018 on granting value tickets was published in the Official Gazette of Romania no. 599 dated 13 July 2018 and came into force on 1 January 2019.